evangowan/paleo_sea_level/proxy_based_sea_level/readme.md

 Proxy based sea level estimates
 =============

 Direct sea level indicators are exceedingly rare prior to about 20,000 years before present, with the exception of a few periods where sea level was higher than present (for example MIS 5e and 11 and the Pliocene).
-This is because sea level fluctuations due to the growth and retreat of ice sheets generally destroyed the indicators except in a few rare places where tectonic uplift rates exceed about 1.8 m/kyr.
+This is because sea level fluctuations due to the growth and retreat of ice sheets generally destroyed the indicators except in a few rare places where tectonic uplift rates are high enough to protect the deposits.

 As a result of this, plus the desire for having more continuous records of sea level, there have been a number of attempts to deduce sea level from ocean oxygen isotope proxy records.
-The oxygen isotopes are generally measured based on the ratio of <sup>18</sup>O and <sup>16</sup>O. The lighter isotope of oxygen, <sup>16</sup>O, is preferentially taken out of the ocean when evaporated.
+The oxygen isotope proxy records are measured based on the ratio of <sup>18</sup>O and <sup>16</sup>O. The lighter isotope of oxygen, <sup>16</sup>O, is preferentially taken out of the ocean when evaporated.
 As a result, when an ice sheet builds up, the amount of <sup>18</sup>O in the ocean increases.
 The oxygen isotope ratio in the ocean is generally measured from the fossils of tests (shells) of foraminifera extracted from sediment cores.
 Such records extend back to the K-Pg boundary (66 million years ago).
 The conversion of the ratio to "sea level" is not straight forward because the ratio of the isotopes in foraminifera is also dependent on the temperature and salinity of the water in which the foraminfera lived.
+In addition, it takes time for the ocean to become well mixed, so different ocean basins will reflect changes due ice volume at different times.
 The success in infering sea level is dependent on correctly accounting for these factors using other proxies.

 For the past 5 million years, the standard nomenclature describing fluctuations in ocean oxygen proxies are known as Marine Isotope Stages (MIS).
 In this nomenclature, periods with realtively low values of <sup>18</sup>O/<sup>16</sup>O are odd numbered and represent warm periods with relatively smaller ice sheets, while high values of <sup>18</sup>O/<sup>16</sup>O represent cold periods with realtively large ice sheets.
 The standard for defining the MIS boundaries is the LR04 curve (Lisieki and Raymo, 2005), which used a stack of a number of benthic foraminifera proxy records from around the world using an orbitally tuned time scale.